twelho/ddr4-oc-guide/DDR4 OC Guide.md

   * [LMHz Universal 2](TM5-Configs/Universal-2@LMhz.cfg)
   * If you experience issues with all threads crashing upon launch with the extreme config, it might help to edit the row "Testing Window Size (Mb)=1408".
 Replace the window size with your total RAM (minus some margin for Windows) divided by your processor's available threads (e.g., 12800/16 = 800 MB per thread).
 * [OCCT](https://www.ocbase.com/) with the dedicated memory test using SSE or AVX instructions.
   * Note that AVX and SSE can vary in error detection speed.
-On Intel-based systems, SSE appears better for testing IMC voltages, while AVX appears better for DRAM voltage.
   * The Large AVX2 CPU test is a great stability test for your CPU and RAM at the same time.
 The more you tune your ram, the harder it'll be to be stable in this test.
 Be sure to run Normal Mode as Extreme will not use as much RAM.
   * The VRAM test at maximum utilization in conjunction with Prime95 Large FFTs will stress FCLK and is recommended when testing FCLK stability.
 ### Alternatives